 ASPCA poison control hotline available 24/7/365 (888) 426-4435

 Note that your dog’s breed, size, and state of health will often determine their reaction to the items below.
-A very small dog will need less chocolate, for example, to be in harm’s way than a larger dog.
-Then again, the danger posed by some items (grapes and caffeine for instance) seem to be affected less by the size, breed, and health of the dog.
+A tiny dog will need less chocolate, for example, to be in harm’s way than a larger dog.
+Then again, the danger posed by some items (grapes and caffeine, for instance) seems to be affected less by the size, breed, and health of the dog.